lewiscj97/cinema-tickets/cinema-tickets-javascript/README.md

 ### Application build

 This project uses [babel](https://babeljs.io/) to compile ES6 code into compatible JavaScript code for the Express server.
-The application build can be performed using the following command:
+The application can be built using the following command:

 `npm run build`